As an Amazon affiliate, we earn from qualifying purchases made through affiliate links.

 Our trees need care to prepare for colder months.

-"While your trees seem to be in a state of hibernation in the winter, exposure to the tough conditions can cause them major stress," says Jim Skiera, Executive Director of the International Society of Arboriculture (ISA).
+"While your trees seem to be in a state of hibernation in the winter, exposure to the tough conditions can cause them major stress," said Jim Skiera, a past Executive Director of the International Society of Arboriculture (ISA).
 "Minimize stress by helping your trees through the cold months, a little at a time.
 If you take care of your trees in the winter, you'll be rewarded in the spring."

 ISA recommends the following tips for preparing trees for colder weather: